top of page

 630-335-4307

 Cari brings joy, spunk, and billing expertise to the New Day team.
 She supports clients with scheduling and billing needs and is dedicated to helping individuals navigate challenging times.
 With a nurturing heart and the spirit of a fierce advocate, Cari ensures everyone feels protected and cared for.
 Outside of work, Cari is a proud mother of two sons and has a loving husband.
 She is an LGBTQ+ advocate and believes in loving and supporting others throughout every part of their life journey.
-Born in Puerto Rico, Cari speaks Spanish beautifully and embraces her culture with pride.
+Cari speaks Spanish beautifully, enabling her to support Spanish speaking individuals.
 One day, she dreams of traveling across the U.S. with her husband and an RV full of rescue dogs.